 Driver fatigue is often a factor in collisions caused by someone’s careless conduct.
 The Florida Department of Transportation reports that people most at risk for driving while drowsy include teenagers, third-shift workers or others who work at odd times, jet-lagged business travelers, and commercial and long-haul truckers.
-At Cohn & Smith, our Pembroke Pines driver fatigue crash attorneys understand the challenges faced by injured Pembroke Pines residents in seeking compensation.
+At Cohn & Smith, our Pembroke Pines driver fatigue crash attorneys understand the challenges faced by injured victims in seeking compensation.
 We can assess the facts of your case, explore your goals and needs, and identify the options that you can pursue.Seeking Compensation from a Negligent Motorist

 Driving while an individual is extremely tired slows down the person’s reaction time and makes it difficult to stay focused on the road.
 Anyone who is hurt in an ensuing accident usually can file a negligence lawsuit against the at-fault party.
 Negligence is the failure to exercise the same level of care and caution that a reasonably prudent person would exercise in the same circumstances.
 There are four basic components of this claim that an accident victim typically must establish: